 For the second year running, MCPL once again hired me to make their annual Victorian Tea poster design.
 I started by laying this design out in kiosk size.
-Then, I reconfigured the art into several smaller formats.
+Then, I resized the art into several smaller formats.
 Half page newspaper ads were the smallest size.
 Thistle Cottage holds their annual Victorian Tea in downtown Greenville, Kentucky.
-The party is a themed event where ladies can dress up in vintage styles for Mother’s Day.
-At this gathering, guests enjoy a traditional Victorian tea party together.
+The party is a Victorian themed event where Mothers and daughters dress up and enjoy a traditional tea party.
 It is a popular event where mothers and daughters can go back to experience a simpler time in history that their ancestors once knew.
 The air of nostalgia brings little girls’ tea parties to life.
 Servers and staff also dress in period attire.
 An elegant event such as this called for an equally classy poster design.

 Victorian Tea Poster Design in Kentucky

 I really enjoy sifting through vintage Victorian ads.
 Obviously, I patterned this poster design after them.
-First, I started with the featured black and white illustration of the mother and daughter characters.
-Then, the poster’s background is dressed in a “shabby chic wallpaper” pattern with the drab colors that were fashionable in that era.
+I started with the featured black and white illustration of the mother and daughter characters.
+The poster’s background is dressed in a “shabby chic wallpaper” pattern with the drab colors that were fashionable in that era.
 My favorite feature of any good Victorian ad is the variety of fonts and dingbats in use.
-Designers almost always used dozen fonts in any given piece.
-It would seem as if the advertiser aimed to use as many fonts as possible in one space.
-The warped font styles always remind me of the circus.
+Artists seem to always use a dozen fonts in any given piece.
+It looks like the advertiser aimed to use as many fonts as possible in one space.
+These warped font styles always remind me of the circus.
 It’s as if the carnival barker pulled double duty and was also hired to design the poster layout.
 Both the teapot and pointing finger ornaments give the composition an old time “over the top” feel.
 Step right up!